medplum/medplum/packages/docs/docs/access/access-policies.md

 :::caution Open Patient Registration

 Patient Access is disabled by default.
-See our article on [enabling open patient registration](/docs/auth/open-patient-registration)for instructions on enabling this functionality.
+See our article on [enabling open patient registration](/docs/auth/open-patient-registration) for instructions on enabling this functionality.

 :::